Premier (Canada)

 In Canada, a premier (/ˈpriːmjər/ PREEM-yər) is the head of government of a province or territory.
 Though the word is merely a synonym for prime minister, it is employed for provincial prime ministers to differentiate them from the prime minister of Canada.
-There are currently ten provincial premiers and three territorial premiers.
-These persons are styled The Honourable only while in office, unless they are admitted to the King's Privy Council for Canada, in which case they retain the title even after leaving the premiership.
+There are ten provincial premiers and three territorial premiers.
+In most provinces and all territories, these persons are styled the Honourable only while in office, unless they are admitted to the King's Privy Council for Canada, in which case they retain the title even after leaving the premiership.
+In Nova Scotia, Saskatchewan, Alberta and Ontario, former premiers are honorary members of the provincial Executive Council and thereby retain the style the Honourable for life.

-The prime minister – premier distinction does not exist in French, with both federal and provincial first ministers being styled premier ministre (masculine) or première ministre (feminine).
+The prime minister–premier distinction does not exist in French, with both federal and provincial first ministers being styled premier ministre (masculine) or première ministre (feminine).

 Name

 In a number of provinces, premiers were previously known by the title prime minister, with premier being an informal term used to apply to all prime ministers, even the prime minister of Canada.
 This practice was eventually phased out to avoid confusing the provincial leaders with the federal prime minister, as well as to indicate the distinct nature of the provincial offices.
-Officially, the last such case outside Quebec was that of W. A. C. Bennett, who served as premier of British Columbia and styled himself as prime minister until leaving office in 1972.
+The last such case outside Quebec was that of W. A. C. Bennett, who served as premier of British Columbia and styled himself as prime minister until leaving office in 1972.
 The title premier is typically not granted by written law.
 The formal name of the government position held by the premier is president of the Executive Council or some similar term, but that formal term is rarely used.

 The French language does not make a distinction between premier, prime minister and first minister, which are all rendered as "premier ministre".
 Thus, "The prime minister of Canada and the premier of Ontario" will be translated as "Le premier ministre du Canada et le premier ministre de l'Ontario".

 The terms prime minister and premier come from the United Kingdom, where there is only one prime minister / premier.
-Prime ministers of constituent countries in the UK are titled first minister.
+Heads of government of constituent countries in the UK are titled first minister.
 Collectively, Canada's federal prime minister and the premiers are collectively referred to as first ministers, another synonym of British origin.